ericmedvet/slides/2024-species-summer-school/03-writing.md

 Past (for what you did) and present (for comments) tense ]
 .c50[
-.ttt[We considered four datasets...]
+.tc[We considered four datasets...]
-.ttt[We repeated the learning three times...]
+.tc[We repeated the learning three times...]
-.ttt[Figure 3 shows the results of...]
+.tc[Figure 3 shows the results of...]
-.ttt[We explain this gap in performance with...]
+.tc[We explain this gap in performance with...]
 ]
 ]